-Reviews, Revisions, and Approvals Revision Date Approval Date Semi-annual review.
+Reviews, Revisions, and Approvals Approval Date Policy developed.
+03/23 03/23 Semi-annual review.
 Updated title to reflect V1.2024 version.
 Overview, coding, reference-table, background and references updated.
 Throughout policy: replaced "coverage criteria" with "criteria.
 For MTHFR Variant Analysis: under I. added "but not limited to:".
 For Mitochondrial Genome Sequencing, Deletion/Duplication, and/or Nuclear Genes Panel: under I.B.1.i. removed "and deafness".
 For Other Covered Metabolic, Endocrine, and Mitochondrial Disorders Panel: under II.
 Added "and Molecular"; added II.3.
 "Autosomal dominant inheritance".
-For Background and Rationale; Known Familial Variant Analysis for Metabolic, Endocrine, and Mitochondrial Disorders panel: under I. eplaced "inheritance patterns" with "genetic testing"; under MTHFR Variant Analysis: added ".
+For Background and Rationale; Known Familial Variant Analysis for Metabolic, Endocrine, and Mitochondrial Disorders panel: replaced "inheritance patterns" with "genetic testing"; under MTHFR Variant Analysis: added ".
 Confirmed 2020".
-10/23 10/23 Updated table, criteria section labels, and background for maturity-onset diabetes of the young to state "Monogenic diabetes of the young (including maturity-onset diabetes of the young (MODY))".
+10/23 Updated table, criteria section labels, and background for maturity-onset diabetes of the young to state "Monogenic diabetes of the young (including maturity-onset diabetes of the young (MODY))".
 Updated monogenic diabetes of the young criteria: In I.A., changed from requiring the diabetes diagnosis within the first six months of life to the first 12 months of life; in I.B., changed requirement for the member to have the diagnosis before age 35 years to age 30 years; reworded option for autoantibodies; reworded C-peptide criteria to remove specific values and the requirement for hypoglycemia; replaced criteria for specific features of atypical type 2 diabetes with "diagnosis of diabetes not characteristic of type 1 or type 2 diabetes"; removed requirement for inclusion of specific genes in the panel.
 Background for monogenic diabetes updated.
-01/24 01/24 Semi-annual review.
+01/24 Semi-annual review.
 Updated title to reflect V2.2024 version.
 In Known Familial Variant Analysis for Metabolic, Endocrine, and Mitochondrial Disorders, moved criteria to policy "Genetic Testing: General Approach to Genetic and Molecular Testing" to consolidate criteria for known familial variant tests.
 In Monogenic Diabetes (Including Maturity-Onset Diabetes of the Young (MODY)) Panels, criteria set name changed (formerly "Maturity-Onset Diabetes of the Young (MODY)").
-Minor rewording for clarity throughout.
-Coding, reference-table, background and references updated.
-04/24 04/24
+04/24